 \subsection{The Euclidean FPP Tree}

 Let $\alpha>0$ be a positive real number.
-The \textit{Euclidean First-Passage Percolation Tree} $\TT_{\alpha}$ introduced and studied in \cite{HN97,HN01}, is a planar graph whose vertex set is given by a homogeneous PPP $\NN$ in $\R^{2}$ with intensity $1$.
+The \textit{Euclidean First-Passage Percolation Tree} $\TT_{\alpha}$ introduced and studied in \cite{HN97,HN01}, is a planar graph whose vertex set is given by the homogeneous PPP $\NN$.
 Unlike the RPT whose graph structure is local, that of the Euclidean FPP Tree is global and results from a minimizing procedure.
 Let $X,Y\in\NN$.
 A \textit{path} from $X$ to $Y$ is a finite sequence $(X_{1},\ldots,X_{n})$ of points of $\NN$ such that $X_{1}=X$ and $X_{n}=Y$.
 To this path, the weight

 is associated.
-Then, the path minimizing this weight is called the \textit{geodesic} from $X$ to $Y$ and denoted by $\g_{X,Y}$:
+Then, a path minimizing this weight is called a \textit{geodesic} from $X$ to $Y$ and is denoted by $\g_{X,Y}$:

 By concavity of $x\mapsto x^{\alpha}$ for $0<\alpha\leq 1$, the geodesic from $X$ to $Y$ coincides with the straight line $[X;Y]$.
 Since a.s. no three points of $\NN$ are collinear, it is reduced to the trivial path $(X,Y)$.
 So, from now on, to get nontrivial geodesics, we assume $\alpha>1$.